 - 1 tablespoon orange juice

-- Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
-Place in a bowl coated with cooking spray; turn once to coat top.
+- In a mixing bowl, dissolve yeast in warm water.
+Add the next five ingredients, 3 tablespoons sugar and 1 cup flour; beat until smooth.
+Stir in enough remaining flour to form a soft dough.
+Knead until smooth and elastic, about 6-8 minutes.
+Place in a bowl coated with cooking spray; turn once to coat.
 Cover and let rise in a warm place for 1 hour.

 - Place seam side down in a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray; pinch ends to form a ring.
 With scissors, cut from outside edge two-thirds of the way toward center of ring at 1-in. intervals.
 Separate strips slightly; twist so filling shows.
 Cover and let rise until doubled, about 40 minutes.